 - There is work to be done (even in times of uncertainty).

 The passage of the Affordable Care Act in 2010 and today’s discussions of the potential American Health Care Act have each stirred up questions about what’s next for those working in and relying on the healthcare industry.
 And while answers to those questions still remain unclear, healthcare networks are exploring new ways to stay competitive and flexible in order to serve the needs of their patients.
 Expanding resources through mergers and acquisitions, moving outpatient facilities to suburban communities, incorporating retail into medical campuses and bringing web-based tools to the patient experience are just handful of the steps being taken.
 So how does HVAC play into the equation?
 Well, in a time of uncertainty it’s conceivable to expect decision makers to act more conservatively when it comes to capital investments.
-And while a large, new innovative spaces garner headlines and attention, it is the investments in energy-efficient mechanical retrofits – such as chiller or air handling unit (AHU) replacements – that deliver ROI to building owners faster, and with a longer-lasting impact.
+In order to keep things running smoothly, it's vital to stay on top of annual preventative maintenance for critical HVAC systems, including HVAC chiller maintenance.
+And while a large, new innovative spaces garner headlines and attention, it is the investments in energy-efficient mechanical retrofits – such as chiller service or air handling unit (AHU) replacements – that deliver ROI to building owners faster, and with a longer-lasting impact.
 This leads us to our third point…

 - The demand for energy savings opportunities is on the rise.